linuxwebdevelopment/linuxwebdevelopment.com_article_files/README.md

 # linuxwebdevelopment.com_article_files
-These are files hosted for various articles on https://linuxwebdevelopment.com
+This repository hosts files for various articles from https://linuxwebdevelopment.com